-Peter Thiel is a managing partner at Founders Fund, a venture capital fund with $2 billion in assets under management.
-He co-founded PayPal with Max Levchin and Elon Musk.
-He served as its CEO until it was sold to eBay in February 2002 for $1.5 billion.
+Peter Thiel is a managing partner at Founders Fund, a San Francisco-based venture capital firm investing in companies building revolutionary technologies.
+He co-founded PayPal with Max Levchin and Elon Musk, and served as CEO until it was sold to eBay in 2002.
 Thiel also co-founded Palantir, a computer software and services company specializing in data analysis.
-Thiel was one of the first outside investors in Facebook, with a 10.2 percent stake acquired in 2004; he also sits on the company’s board of directors.
-In 2010, Thiel created a fellowship, known as the Thiel Fellowship, which awards $100,000 to 20 people under 20 years old in order to encourage them to pursue innovative ventures.
+Thiel was one of the first outside investors in Facebook, and sits on the company’s board of directors.
+In 2010, Thiel created the Thiel Fellowship, which awards to 20 people under 20 years old $100,000 to encourage them to pursue innovative ventures.